Atmosphere-NX/Atmosphere/docs/features/cheats.md

 ### Code Type 0x1: Begin Conditional Block
 Code type 0x1 performs a comparison of the contents of memory to a static value.

-If the condition is not met, all instructions until the appropriate conditional block terminator are skipped.
+If the condition is not met, all instructions until the appropriate End or Else conditional block terminator are skipped.

 #### Encoding
 `1TMC00AA AAAAAAAA VVVVVVVV (VVVVVVVV)`